Philippines confronting Chinese diplomats over sea disputes | Headlines

 - Philippines

-Filipino diplomats are expected to unleash a slew of protests over China's aggressive behaviour in the South China Sea, including targeting a Philippine coast guard ship with a powerful military laser, when they meet with Chinese officials on Friday, an official said.
+Filipino diplomats are expected to unleash a slew of protests over China's aggressive behavior in the South China Sea, including targeting a Philippine coast guard ship with a powerful military laser, when they meet with Chinese officials Friday, an official said.

 Territorial disputes in the busy waterway have long loomed as a potential flashpoint in Asia and have become a sensitive front in the regional rivalry between China and the United States.